ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 Like any sort of coding work, data science is done best under version control, and git is the defacto standard for that.
 Bash is not as obviously essential to coding/data science, but it comes with git, and using it for everything rather than the Windows shells will make it easier to apply instructions from other guides in the future, since most of them will assume you're using bash.
 Plus I like bash way more than the command prompt or powershell.

-git does not require any special admin privileges to install (although for some reason uninstalling it seems to require admin, so be aware of that).
+git does not require any special admin privileges to install.
 Go to the [Git download page](https://git-scm.com/download/win) and Choose 64-bit Git for Windows Setup and run the installer.
 First part is to read (if you want) and accept the license:

 ![](/images/windows_ds_software/git_01.png "git license")